openshift-pipelines/pipelines-as-code/docs/install.md

 The only permission needed is the *repo* permission.
 Make sure you note somewhere the generated token or otherwise you will have to recreate it.

-* Go to you repository or organisation setting and click on *Hooks* and *"Add webhook"* links.
+* Go to you repository or organization setting and click on *Hooks* and *"Add webhook"* links.

 * Set the payload URL to the event listener public URL.
 On OpenShift you can get the public URL of the Pipelines-as-Code eventlistener like this :